nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Guarantees**: The full details of the contact are displayed in a single page pop-out view for the Salesperson.

 #### Main Success Scenario (MSS):
-1. The Salesperson issues the `view` command with a valid contact index in the format `view <index>`.
+1. The Salesperson issues the `view` command with a valid contact index in the format `view INDEX`.
 2. The system validates the index, ensuring:
   - It references an existing contact in the current list.
   - It is a positive integer within the list's range.
 3. Upon successful validation, the system retrieves and displays all available details of the contact in a pop-out GUI window, ensuring a single, focused view for all information related to the contact.
 4. The system displays a success message: `Person details displayed`.
+5. Upon viewing the page sufficiently, the Salesperson issues a `close` command which closes the pop-out GUI window.

    **Use case ends.**